 Welcome to Vermont!

-The Green Mountain books are each stand-alone stories, but you would enjoy them more if you read them in order.
+The Green Mountain and Butler, Vermont Series books are each stand-alone stories, but you would enjoy them more if you read them in order.
 Click on the link for each book to access ebook, print and audio purchase links as well as excerpts and other information about the books.

-Welcome to Vermont and the Green Mountain Series, featuring the Abbott family, proprietors of the Green Mountain Country Store.
+Welcome to Vermont and the Green Mountain and Butler Series, featuring the Abbott family, proprietors of the Green Mountain Country Store.
 This series was inspired by a story I saw on the NBC News about the real-life Vermont Country Store and the Orton family that owns it.
 I was fascinated by the story of a modern-day family running an old-fashioned country store in the mountains of Vermont.
 After a memorable weekend in Vermont in which I visited both of the stores locations—and managed to spend too much money at both stops—I was hooked on the idea.
 I went home and wrote the first three chapters of All You Need Is Love, which was released in February 2014.
 Since then, the Abbott/Stillman/Coleman clan has stolen the hearts of readers, and Fred the Moose has earned himself a cult following.
-Hope you enjoy the Green Mountain Series!

 A GREEN MOUNTAIN ROMANCE is a registered trademark with the United States Patent & Trademark Office.

 - View the Stillman, Abbott and Coleman Family tree.

 - See Who’s Who in Butler.
 Updated through book 6, Ain’t She Sweet.
 Warning for new readers: May contain spoilers for those who haven’t read all the books.

 - Join the Green Mountain Reader Group to be among the first to hear news about the series and to participate in giveaways.